Mojang/EducationContent/python/lesson10/activity6.md

 ```

 ## Step 1
-Make the Agent mine the diamonds behind itself, and then drop them into the minecart.
+Make the Agent mine the diamonds behind itself, and then drop them into the collection area at the other end.